meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 [symboliclink]: http://en.wikipedia.org/wiki/Symbolic_link

-The advantage of using symbolic links instead of simply copying the raw data to our working directory is that the raw files are very large (almost 30 Gbytes each).
+The advantage of using symbolic links instead of simply copying the raw data to our working directory is that the raw files are very large (almost 30 Gb each).
 On the other hand, the size of the symbolic links is negligible.
 You can create as many symbolic links as you want.
-You can also delete them without ever risking delete the actual data files that they point to.
+You can also delete them without ever risking deleting the actual data files that they point to.

 Consider the case that we would like to perform two different analyses on the same set of files.
 You can use `somsds_link2rec` to keep your two analyses into